Janusec/janusec-admin/README.md

 ## Release

-The produced files are under `./dist/`, copy all files  to `./static/janusec-admin/` under Janusec Application Gateway.
+The produced files are under `./dist/`, copy all files  to `./static/luci-admin/` under Luccitech LCD Series.

-## Backend

-Backend source code is available at [Janusec Application Gateway Github](https://github.com/Janusec/janusec).

-## LICENSE

-Janusec Application Gateway source files are made available under the terms of the GNU Affero General Public License ([GNU AGPLv3](http://www.gnu.org/licenses/agpl-3.0.html)).